Array§

 append<I extends string | any[]>(data: I, value: I): I

-array appended.
+Returns a data the value array appended.
 To append an element

 (rather than another array) to an array instead, use appendElement.